 In 2016, Debra was a resident fellow at The Center for Ballet and the Arts at New York University, furthering her research into Hollywood dance history.

-A specialist in the jazz choreographer Jack Cole, Debra curated “All That Jack (Cole),” an historic 18-film retrospective at The Museum of Modern Art in January 2016.
-Among her published writings on Cole is a curator’s essay for MoMA’s “Inside/Out,” as well as an extended essay written for the Dance Heritage Coalition.
+A specialist in the jazz choreographer Jack Cole, Debra curated “All That Jack (Cole),” a two-week, 18-film retrospective at The Museum of Modern Art in January 2016.
+She has written about Cole in a curator’s essay for MoMA’s “Inside/Out,” as well for the Dance Heritage Coalition.

 Beyond her presentations at MoMA, Debra has produced and hosted events for The Academy of Motion Picture Arts & Sciences, Jacob’s Pillow Dance Festival, UCLA Film & Television Archive, Dance Camera West, The American Cinematheque, and Hollywood Heritage.
 Her events listed here.

 In 2012, Debra produced “A Tribute to Choreographer Jack Cole,” screening “The I Don’t Care Girl,” with star Mitzi Gaynor in person.
 In September of that year, she co-hosted with Robert Osborne, “Choreography by Jack Cole,” a full-evening broadcast on Turner Classic Movies (TCM).